jmce22/pands-project/README.md

 To enable me to analyse the dataset, I imported some libraries and modules commonly used for this purpose.
 These were as follows:

-* Matplotlib is a library used by Python to make plots and graphs.
-It requires NumPy to run.
-Matplotlib.pyplot is a collection functions which allows us to do different things to the plots we make, such as create them, add headings, change the colour scheme etc.
+* *Matplotlib* is a library used by Python to make plots and graphs.
+It requires NumPy to run. *Matplotlib.pyplot* is a collection functions which allows us to do different things to the plots we make, such as create them, add headings, change the colour scheme etc.

-* Numpy (Numerical Python) is a package used in Python to carry out mathemetical operations on numerical datatypes, such as integers and floating-point numbers.
+* *NumPy* (Numerical Python) is a package used in Python to carry out mathemetical operations on numerical datatypes, such as integers and floating-point numbers.
 It creates multi-dimensional array objects which allow Python to carry out mathemetical operations much more efficiently than would be the case in Python without NumPy.

-* Pandas is built on top on NumPy, and is a powerful and flexible Python package used for data analysis, especially of tabular data, such as the data in the .csv file used for this project.
+* *pandas* is built on top on NumPy, and is a powerful and flexible Python package used for data analysis, especially of tabular data, such as the data in the .csv file used for this project.
 I used pandas to open the Iris dataset.
-Pandas creates data-structures which allow data to be manipulated, with the most important being 1-dimensional data 'series' and 2-dimensional 'Dataframes' (the structure which is used here to manipulate the Iris data).
-The Dataframe in pandas stores data as a two-dimensional structure where each piece of information has a row and column label.
+Pandas creates data-structures which allow data to be manipulated, with the most important being 1-dimensional data 'series' and 2-dimensional 'DataFrames' (the structure which is used here to manipulate the Iris data).
+The DataFrame in pandas stores data as a two-dimensional structure where each piece of information has a row and column label.

-* Seaborn is built on top of matplotlib.
+* *Seaborn* is built on top of matplotlib.
 It enables us to make more appealing plots, utilising different styles.

-* The sys module contains different methods and variables which allow us to interact with the environment in which we are executing the Python code.
-For example, the sys.stdout method (which I used in this project) provides the functionality to print script output from the terminal on to an external text document, where it can be read.
+* The *sys* module contains different methods and variables which allow us to interact with the environment in which we are executing the Python code.
+For example, the *sys.stdout* method (which I used in this project) provides the functionality to print script output from the terminal on to an external text document, where it can be read.